wp-plugins/typofr/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go make something fun of your life, you've finished here.

+== Screenshots ==

+1. Wordpress admin settings management screenshot-1.png.
+2. What does this plugin ?
+See an example with screenshot-2.png

 == Changelog ==

 = 0.3 =